 In my experience, this wonderfully colourful cultivar Plantago major f. rubrifolia shares the useful properties of the wild species, but it has the stunning appearance of an ornamental in the garden.
 I grow mine along the edges of a xeriscaped bed, but was surprised to find that they happily spread into even drier, hotter parts of the garden on its own.
 A friend of mine makes excellent use of the purple cultivar as a pop of colour along the banks of a ditch.
 Once established, purple plantain is a tough as nails perennial and vigorous self seeder that will grow in the very worst conditions: drought, soggy soil, heat, poor, and compacted soil.
 It can also take quite a bit of foot traffic.

 Special Notes: Full Sun.
 Will grow in shadier spots, but with less purple in the leaves.
 Moist, compacted, or dry soils.
 Edible, nutritious leafy vegetable and medicinal herb that is also ornamental.
 Hardy down to zone 4.

 Approximately 100 seeds per packet.
-Grown and harvested in the 2018 gardening season.

 Seed Starting and Growing: You'll get the easiest and best results if you simply scatter seed directly into the garden in the early spring.
 Plantain germinates best in cool soils and may have some difficulty underneath the hot lights of a typical seed-starting set-up.
 Germination can be a few days or up to a few weeks.
 Outdoors it can be a little slower to come on than other early season greens so patience is key.